-What separates a “proper” wheel from a plastic toy is "force feedback" technology.
-Here, powerful motors inside the wheel’s base simulate what you’d feel if driving a real car.
-Top models work with the PS4 or Xbox One as well as PC.
+What separates a “proper” wheel from toys is "force feedback" technology.
+Powerful motors inside the wheels simulate what you’d feel if driving a real car.

-You’ll have to fight the wheel as you take a corner, and will feel the split-second that your tires lose grip on the tarmac.
+You’ll have to fight the wheel as you take a corner, and feel the split-second that your tires lose grip.
 The increase in immersion is immense.
 Not only that, every time you take a kerb, touch another car or nail a corner better than you've ever done before: you'll know all about it.
-It's a genuine game-changer.

 PC gamers have some of the above titles to try, plus some even nerdier racing sims from which they can choose – including iRacing and rFactor 2.

-It’s Thrustmaster and Logitech wheels that we’ll look be looking at primarily in this roundup, although those with a dangerous racing game obsession may want to check out the next level: Fanatec produces some terrific racing wheels, although you can easily spend over £1,000 on one.
-We've not gone into the world of ultra-hardcore wheels here; our most expensive recommendation on this list comes in at a cool £586.
+Thrustmaster and Logitech wheels make up the majority of this roundup, although hardcore race fans may want to check out Fanatec, which produces some terrific wheels, but can easily cost over £1,000.
+We've not ventured that far; our most expensive recommendation comes in at £586.

 You have further options, too, if your budget will stretch.
 SimXperience makes wheels that use a “Direct Drive” force feedback system, where the wheel is connected to the motor without any belts or gears in-between.
 However, this costs $1,748 without any pedals – out of reach for most of us, then.
 If you win the lottery, look it up.

-With standard wheel bundles there’s also often a trade-off between the quality of the force feedback and that of the pedals.
-Would you rather have less smooth force feedback, or pedals you won’t want to upgrade a year or two after buying?
+With standard bundles there’s also often a trade-off between the quality of the force feedback and the pedals.
+Would you rather have stuttery force feedback, or pedals which last a good year or two?